vhdcpatel/vhdcpatel/README.md

 - 👋 Hi, I’m vraj patel @vhdcpatel
-- 👀 I’m interested in data analysis and data science.
+- 👀 I’m interested in data science and machine learning.
 - 🌱 I’m currently learning Python,sql,r, PowerBI..
 - 💞️ I’m looking to collaborate on data scince related projects
 - 📫 How to reach me Twitter or IG as vhdcpatel